BIDS/repro-case-studies/case-studies/khuff.md

 author: Kathryn Huff
 ---

-I am Kathryn (Katy) Huff, and I am a Nuclear Science and Security Consortium postdoctoral scholar in the Nuclear Engineering Department and a Data Science Fellow with the Berkeley Institute for Data Science.
+My name is Kathryn (Katy) Huff, and I am a Nuclear Science and Security Consortium postdoctoral scholar in the Nuclear Engineering Department and a Data Science Fellow with the Berkeley Institute for Data Science.
 My research includes computational nuclear fuel cycle analysis and computational simulation of